stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 1.2.
 Perfect XOR

-* show that it is perfect encryption
+* show that it is a perfect encryption
 * no difference between the message and the key
 * practice on black&white images
 * and on words (character -> 8 bits -> encoding -> sending -> decoding -> 8 bits -> character)